Friday, March 8, 2024

 • We have never had any instances of observation wherein the observed objects (“representations” included) are observed as neither having nor consisting of determinate (or determinable) sensory-qualities of one or more determinable kinds.

-Does the ‘empirical’ evidence support the Illusionist’s inferences?
-No. From these facts, it is clear that the Illusionist cannot validly infer (or posit) the existence of “representations of particular determinate (or determinable) sensory-qualities” that not only do not have the particular determinate (or determinable) sensory-qualities they represent, but are also themselves totally devoid of determinate (or determinable) sensory-qualities of any determinable kind from instances of empirical observation.
+Does the ‘empirical’ evidence support the consequent featured in P2 of Illusionism’s argument?
+Indeed, based on the bullet-points, can the Illusionist he validly conclude that there can exist (let alone that there does exist) “representations of particular determinate (or determinable) sensory-qualities” that not only do not have the particular determinate (or determinable) sensory-qualities they represent, but are also themselves totally devoid of determinate (or determinable) sensory-qualities of any determinable?
+No, he cannot do so.
+From these facts, it is clear that the Illusionist cannot validly infer (or posit) that there can exist (let alone that there does exist) “representations of particular determinate (or determinable) sensory-qualities” that not only do not have the particular determinate (or determinable) sensory-qualities they represent, but are also themselves totally devoid of determinate (or determinable) sensory-qualities of any determinable kind from instances of empirical observation.

-I'll conclude the first part of this shrill shout of mine with a modus tollens:
+I'll conclude the first part of this shrill shout of mine with a brief argument:

 Thus, Illusionism’s foundation-stone is an arbitrary and unwarranted assumption.
 Far from being a viable option, the “coherent research programme” of Illusionism has the structural integrity of a castle in the air...